Trusted WordPress tutorials, when you need them most.

 You may also want to prioritize some content over others so that it appears higher in the search results.
 For example, you may want to show your site’s latest posts at the top of the search results page or display your most popular WooCommerce products.

-With that in mind, let’s see how you can customize the WordPress search form.
+With that in mind, we’ll show you how you can customize the WordPress search form.
 We cover a lot of ground in this post, so simply use the quick links below to jump straight to the section you want to read:

 Step 1: Create a Custom WordPress Search Algorithm